-- To form, as a group, an interdisciplinary forum for the discussion of common pedagogical approaches and disciplinary differences
+- Form, as a group, an interdisciplinary forum for the discussion of common pedagogical approaches and disciplinary differences

-- To share their teaching strategies, successes and challenges
+- Share their teaching strategies, successes and challenges

-- To serve as mentors available to faculty and students
+- Serve as mentors available to faculty and students

-- To serve as advocates for a university-wide discourse on the commitment to excellence in teaching
+- Serve as advocates for a university-wide discourse on the commitment to excellence in teaching

-- To foster recognition of the importance of teaching as an indispensable dimension of undergraduate and graduate education
+- Foster recognition of the importance of teaching as an indispensable dimension of undergraduate and graduate education